“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 In many respects, the demand for fair compensation is not only justified but necessary, particularly when critiquing the exploitative nature of current corporate-state capitalist frameworks.
 However, the email addressed to me revealed several layers of misunderstanding.
 While there was some merit to the complaint, the writer’s lack of insight and misguided assumptions posed significant issues.
 These problems seem symptomatic of a broader societal climate marked by a Kantian a priori of self-righteousness, where complexity is reduced to simplistic binaries and ignorance cloaks itself in moral superiority.

 The writer’s approach was not a dialogue about the potential merits of the unpaid internship but rather an indictment of the messenger.
 This response, while all too common, emerges from a wellspring of frustration, anger, and disenchantment—sentiments I deeply understand, having confronted similar challenges myself.
-However, I have always endeavored to channel my frustration into constructive critique, avoiding personal attacks in favor of systemic critique.
-My aim has been to seek common ground before engaging in direct confrontation, maintaining a focus on resolving institutional problems rather than fixating on individual shortcomings.
+However, I have always endeavored to channel my frustration into constructive critique, not always succeeding, avoiding personal attacks in favor of systemic critique.
+My aim has been to seek common ground before engaging in direct confrontation, maintaining a focus on resolving institutional problems to allow access rather than fixating on individual shortcomings.

-In light of this criticism, I have chosen to reevaluate the operational framework of the Leonardo Electronic Almanac (LEA).
-Moving forward, I will ensure that all contributors—whether authors, editors, administrators, or volunteers—are fairly compensated for their labor.
+In light of this criticism, which gave me pause for reflection, I have chosen to reevaluate the operational framework of LEA.
+From January 2019 moving forward, I will ensure that all contributors—whether authors, editors, administrators, or volunteers—are fairly compensated for their labor.
 Justice and equality must be applied uniformly, without exception.

 The revised framework will offer formal contractual agreements for those who seek structured compensation, ensuring that every contributor is remunerated according to their contributions.
 Alternatively, for volumes that are produced through purely voluntary collaboration, participants will engage in a cooperative effort.
 In these instances, authors, editors, and volunteers will work together without financial remuneration, relying instead on shared commitments to bring the project to life.